GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/07-functions/README.md

 ### Type Error

-Go is a statically-typed language, so type errors often occur at compile-time.
+Go is a statically-typed language, so type errors sometimes occur at compile-time.
 However, you can also encounter them at runtime, for instance, when you're using interfaces and type assertions:

 ```go
 var i interface{} = "a string"